 Politico reports that The House also wants to cut some $65 billion out of education-related tax breaks, which the Senate leaves mostly untouched.
 The Senate wants to double one break, for teachers’ expenses, that the House would kill altogether.
 “It seems awfully ridiculous for a school teacher not to be able to deduct the pens and the pencils and the papers that she purchases for her children, but a corporation can deduct all of the pens and supplies that they provide to their employees,” commented Congressional Black Caucus Member Sanford D Bishop, Jr. (D-GA).

-At a Teen Vogue summit, Hillary Clinton added, "Now, it (the new tax proposal) takes care of you if you have a private yacht or a private plane, but heaven forbid if you buy some extra crayons, or books, or audiovisual or laptop help - - anything.
+At a Teen Vogue summit, Hillary Clinton added, "Now, it (the new tax proposal) takes care of you if you have a in-his-hands yacht or a in-his-hands plane, but heaven forbid if you buy some extra crayons, or books, or audiovisual or laptop help - - anything.
 If you do that and you're a teacher, you don't get to deduct it."

 From the PBS NewsHour: How the Senate Tax Bill Affects Rich and Poor, in Three Charts